 What Happened at the Appointment?

-I met with a nurse practitioner who asked where I’d be traveling, the types of activities I had planned, and general information on my travel style.
-We talked about my immunization records, reviewed my allergies and pre-existing health conditions.
+I met with a nurse practitioner who asked where I’d be traveling, the types of activities I had planned, and context about my travel style.
+We talked about my immunization records and reviewed my allergies and general medical history.
 This information helped her point out potential travel risks and develop a travel health plan individualized to my needs.

 Every office sets their own prices for services and vaccines, but I’ve included a flyer from my travel clinic as a sample of what travel vaccines cost.
 I had already received both Hepatitis A & B which are often recommended for travel.
 Someone needing a more extensive set of immunizations could be looking hundreds of dollars in travel vaccines!